Ivan Dryer: Biography

-Laserium brand laser shows went on to be played in 46 cities in North America, including Los Angeles, San Francisco, San Diego, New York, Miami, Denver, St. Louis, Seattle, Vancouver, and Toronto.
+Laserium brand laser shows went on to be played in 46 cities in North America, including Los Angeles, San Francisco, San Diego, New York, Miami, Denver, St. Louis, Seattle, Vancouver, and Toronto, as well as Paris, London and Tokyo.
 The shows were viewed by over 20 million people.
 According to the company, Laserium was the longest running theatrical attraction in the history of Los Angeles.
 The Los Angeles show continued until 2002, a run of 28 years.
 Laserium continues today in special events and on tour.

 In 1989, Dryer received the first ILDA Career Achievement Award from the International Laser Display Association.
 Dryer's company Laser Images won 43 ILDA Awards for artistic and technical excellence, in the years between 1988 and 2000.
 Dryer also served as ILDA's president from November 1990 to November 1992.

 In 2013, Dryer received the first IMERSA Lifetime Achievement Award from the Immersive Media Entertainment, Research, Science and Arts association.
-IMERSA noted “In addition to his pioneering creative and technical achievement, he also did something unprecedented for planetariums and science centers: Laserium showed that these facilities could be used as entertainment venues, increasing attendance and generating revenue….
-Dryer’s influence carries on with presentations where light becomes an actor.”

-In his IMERSA acceptance speech, Dryer recounted the history of his laser work, with many humorous anecdotes.
-He concluded by saying “I’m delighted that we managed to enlist what was then a somewhat esoteric technological device that has been used to guide missiles and telescopes, to instead guide the neurons in millions of brains to dance synesthetically in a fusion of music and image that enhances both -- to create a machinery of joy.
-The compliment I most prize was from a woman who came up to me and said, ‘You know, I envy you, you’re spreading joy!’”

-In 2017, ILDA declared Dryer's birthdate, March 7, to be an annual event called "International Laserist Day".
+IMERSA noted, In 2017, ILDA declared Dryer's birthdate, March 7, to be an annual event called "International Laserist Day".